mongodb/docs/source/core/replication.rst

   current state of the primary node.
 These nodes are typically used to maintain a rolling backup of the state of a database.

-- :ref:`arbiter <replica-set-arbiter-nodes>` nodes that do not hold a copy of the data, but are used to break ties in elections.
+- :ref:`arbiters <replica-set-arbiters>` are nodes that do not hold a copy of the data, but are used to break ties in elections.

 In almost every case, replica sets simplify the process of administering database replication; however, replica sets still have a